ARADHYAKASHIV/whispr/README.md

 ## Contact

-For any questions or feedback, please reach out to us at support@whispr.com.
+For any questions or feedback, please reach out to us.
 We are here to help!
-You can also follow us on [Twitter](https://twitter.com/whispr) for updates.
+You can also follow us on [Mail](mailto:kashiv.aradhya@gmail.com) for updates.